jamesbvaughan/jamesbvaughan.com/content/posts/southwest-wifi/index.md

     aria-label="Ground speed chart"
     fallback="You should see a chart visualizing the flight's ground speed over time here."
 >}}

+_edit: I originally labeled these speeds as MPH, but [some HN readers helpfully pointed out that these are more likely to be knots](https://news.ycombinator.com/item?id=37691582)._

 I wish I had started collecting the data earlier in the flight.
 I'm curious to see shape of this curve as we approached cruising speed.